segacopter-tech/bootlaser/README.md

 # Install
 download the ino code and then upload it to your board. run it to test your arduino device.
+[Note: this part is going to be updated.]

 # Contribute
 make a **pull request** make your changes and click **contribute**